deathau/deathau.github.io/_content/_data/now.md

 - This website {.fa-globe}

 ### What I’m exploring: {.fa-binoculars}
-- Personal web pages and the ActivityPub-powered Fediverse {.fa-globe}
+- Personal web pages and the ActivityPub-(or atproto-)powered Fediverse {.fa-globe}
 - A job to make some money {.fa-money-bill}